awsdocs/amazon-transcribe-developer-guide/doc_source/API_CreateVocabulary.md

 Required: No

  ** [VocabularyName](#API_CreateVocabulary_RequestSyntax) **   <a name="transcribe-CreateVocabulary-request-VocabularyName"></a>
 The name of the vocabulary\.
 The name must be unique within an AWS account\.
-The name is case\-sensitive\.
+The name is case sensitive\.
 If you try to create a vocabulary with the same name as a previous vocabulary you will receive a `ConflictException` error\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`